mlf-core/lcep/README.rst

 Features
 --------

-* Fully deterministic machine learning model based on XGBoost, MLflow using the `mlf-core`_ framework
+* Fully deterministic machine learning model based on XGBoost and MLflow using the `mlf-core`_ framework
 * Classify cancerous and benign samples from gene expression data